Key Takeaways:

 1. Evaluate Your Healthcare Needs

 Before selecting a PSHB plan, it’s crucial to evaluate your current healthcare needs.
 Start by reviewing the types of medical services you and your family members use regularly.
 Do you visit specialists frequently?
 Are you managing a chronic condition that requires ongoing care?
 Do you or your dependents rely on prescription medications?
+By understanding your specific health needs, you can narrow down the PSHB plans that provide the best coverage for those services.
+This step will also help you assess whether a more comprehensive plan is necessary, or if a lower-cost option will suffice.

 2. Consider Plan Costs Beyond Premiums